Find the right contracts, get tender alerts instantly, and submit your bids — all in one place. Access now

 The days of winning a UK care contract by simply describing what you do are officially over.
 In 2026, commissioners are no longer buying “intentions”; they are buying “proven outcomes.”
 With the full implementation of the Procurement Act 2023, the scoring bar has been raised, and evaluators are trained to hunt for evidence that justifies every single mark they award.
 If your bid writing doesn’t explicitly connect your service quality to hard evidence and the commissioner’s specific scoring criteria, you are leaving your success to chance.
+If you are unsure how to turn your everyday operations into the kind of proof evaluators want to see, our guide on evidence mapping for tender submissions is an essential starting point.

 The “MAT” Era: Understanding How You Are Scored